Derrick Deese Jr.: Professional career

-Detroit Lions

 Deese went undrafted in the 2022 NFL draft.
 He was signed by the Detroit Lions on April 30.
 However he was released by the Lions during their final offseason roster cutdown.
 He would remain a free agent until he was scooped up by the Lions again on January 11, 2023.
 He signed a futures contract with the team.
 He was placed on the reserve/non-football injury list on July 20, 2023.
 Deese was waived by the Detroit Lions on August 2, 2023.

-Houston Roughnecks

 On January 19, 2024, Deese signed with the Houston Roughnecks of the United Football League (UFL).

-Michigan Panthers

 On February 15, 2024, Deese signed with the Michigan Panthers.